 From beef to the Burgundy snail, from conventional to original, the French gastronomy is famously rich and to begin to understand the complexities of French cuisine you must first learn about French history, and after history comes geography!

-Each region has its local specialities and the history and geography of France have had a tremendous impact on its cuisine.
+Each region has its local specialties and the history and geography of France have had a tremendous impact on its cuisine.

 History of French Cuisine